-Function Description Quick Auto Search See "Switching input signal" on page 27 for details.
-Color Space Conversion See "Changing Color Space" on page 27 for details. ω DynamicEco Timer Allows the projector to decrease the power consumption automatically if no input signal is detected after a set period of time.
-It takes some time to initiate this function.
+Function Description Quick Auto Search See "Switching input signal" on page 25 for details.
+HDMI Format See "Changing HDMI input settings" on page 25 for details.
+HDMI Range See Changing 11D/vit input settings on page 25 for details.
+DynamicEco Allows the projector to decrease the power consumption automatically if no input signal is detected after a set period of time. ა ა Timer It takes some time to initiate this function.
 Make sure the projector has been turned on for more than 4 minutes.
 3. SOURCE menu Smart Restart Selecting On enables you to restart the projector immediately within 150 seconds after turning it off.
-After 150 seconds, if the projector is not turned on again, it will directly enter the standby mode.
-It takes some time to initiate this function.
+After 150 seconds, if the projector is not turned on again, it will directly enter the standby mode. menu •It takes some time to initiate this function.
 Make sure the projector has been turned on for more than 4 minutes.
 If the projector is resumed by using the Smart Restart feature, this function can be executed immediately.
 When On is selected, the Quick Power Off function will be automatically set to "On".
 Pattern The projector can display several test patterns.
 It helps you adjust the image size and focus and check that the projected image is free from distortion.
 Selecting User displays the picture you saved as Screen Capture.
 My Button Sets a hotkey on remote control.